Black+Decker HHVI320JR02 Review

 Our Analysis and Test Results

-To decide which handheld vacuums are really the best out there, we bought all the most promising models and tested them head-to-head.
+To decide which handheld vacuums are indeed the best out there, we bought the most promising models on the market and tested them head-to-head.
 We split our review process into six weighted testing metrics, with the HHVI320JR02 performing well in some and just average in others.
 Although it doesn't compare to some of our favorite cleaning machines, this contender is good for tougher messes, especially at the very approachable price point.

 Dust & Dirt